nikitavoloboev/data/biology/biology.md

 - [the Node](https://thenode.biologists.com/) - Community site for and by developmental biologists.
 - [Quantum Biology - How Plants Use Quantum Mechanics (2020)](https://www.youtube.com/watch?v=Zc9Xk99gCr4)
 - [HN: If the heart is a muscle, why doesn't it ever get tired?](https://news.ycombinator.com/item?id=22643333)
+- [Zhang Lab](https://zlab.bio/) - Studies biological diversity to discover systems and processes that may be harnessed for the improvement of human health.